-In addition to limiting you to high-cost funds, most 401k plans include an (often hidden) administrative fee.
-A 2009 study by Deloitte and the Investment Company Institute found the median admin fee to be 0.72% of assets annually.
+In addition to limiting you to high-cost funds, most 401(k) plans include administrative fees.
 In contrast, many brokerage firms charge no annual IRA fees at all.

-Between less expensive investment options and lower administrative costs, it’s likely that you can reduce your total investment costs by 1% per year simply by moving your money from a 401(k) to an IRA.
-That might not sound like much, but when compounded over your whole retirement, improving your investment return by 1% can have a dramatic impact on how long your money lasts.
+Between less expensive investment options and lower administrative costs, it’s likely that you can reduce your total investment costs by 0.5%-0.75% per year simply by moving your money from a 401(k) to an IRA.
+That might not sound like much, but when compounded over your whole retirement, improving your investment return by 0.5% can have a significant impact on how long your money lasts.

-Try thinking of it this way: If you plan to use a 4% withdrawal rate from your portfolio, paying investment costs of 1% per year would mean that you can only actually spend 3% of your portfolio value — that’s a 25% reduction in your ability to spend!
+Try thinking of it this way: If you plan to use a 4% withdrawal rate from your portfolio, paying unnecessary investment costs of 0.5% per year would mean that you can only actually spend 3.5% of your portfolio value — that’s a 12.5% reduction in your ability to spend!